In Depth Patient Reports - default

 - "Respiratory quinolones" are currently the most effective drugs available against a wide range of bacteria.
 These drugs include levofloxacin (Levaquin) and gemifloxacin (Factive).
 Levofloxacin was the first drug approved specifically for penicillin-resistant S. pneumoniae.
 Some of the newer fluoroquinolones need to be taken only once a day.

-- The fourth-generation quinolones moxifloxacin (Avelox) and clinafloxacin (which is still in development) are proving effective against anaerobic bacteria.
+- The fourth-generation quinolones moxifloxacin (Avelox) is proving effective against anaerobic bacteria.

 S. pneumoniae strains that are resistant to the respiratory quinolones are uncommon in the U.S., but resistance is increasing.